EWG News and Analysis

-Children, who are especially vulnerable to pathogens, can be exposed to antibiotic-resistant bacteria by eating contaminated meat or through contact with the animals.
-Treat all meat as if it is contaminated: cook it thoroughly and avoid cross-contamination in the kitchen.
+Children, who are especially vulnerable to pathogens, can be exposed to antibiotic-resistant bacteria through contact with raw meat or farm animals.
+Treat all meat as if it is contaminated: keep it away from kids, cook it thoroughly and avoid cross-contamination in the kitchen.

 - USDA Certified Organic